 What Are Lymphatic Malformations?

-A lymphatic malformation is a clump of lymph vessels that form a growing, jumbled, spongy cluster.
+A lymphatic malformation is a clump of abnormal lymph vessels that form a growing, disorganized, spongy cluster of cysts.

-Lymphatic malformations are masses (unusual growths), but they are (not cancerous).
+Lymphatic malformations appear as masses (unusual growths), but they are (not cancerous).

 What Happens in Lymphatic Malformations?

-The lymphatic (lim-FAT-ik) system is a network of tubes that collects lymph (LIMF).
+The lymphatic (lim-FAT-ik) system is a network of tubes that collects lymph (LIMF) from body tissue and keeps body fluid levels balanced.
 This clear, pale yellow fluid drains out of blood vessels all over the body.
 The lymphatic system returns the lymph to the bloodstream.
-Lymphatic malformations grow because the lymph in their vessels can't drain out well.
+Lymphatic malformations grow because the lymph in their abnormal vessels can't drain out well and usually are separate from the normal vessel system.
 This makes them swell, which is known as a flare.

 As a lymphatic malformation grows, it may put pressure on nearby body parts, such as the eyes, trachea (windpipe), or blood vessels.
 Lymphatic malformations may form inside skin, fat, , joints, organs, or bones.
 They can form anywhere in the body but the brain, and are most common in the head and neck area.